Last updated on April 6, 2026

 Ikoria: Lair of Behemoths

-I mentioned new iterations that we’d never seen before back in Theros, and tri-lands came as the newest shock when they were released.
-No wonder WotC took this wonderful first to celebrate it with special full-art editions, which we were graced with in May 2020.
+I mentioned new iterations that we'd never seen before back in Theros, and tri-lands came as the newest shock when they released with Ikoria.
+No wonder WotC took this wonderful first to celebrate it with special full-art editions in May 2020.

 Double Masters

-While not the first reprints of full-art lands, these may be the most anticipated.
+While not the first reprints of full-art lands, these were highly anticipated.
 Double Masters gave us these beauties in August 2020.
-With a new border to grace these wonderful pieces of art, they’re sure to get a whole new generation of players excited about collecting them.
+With a new border to grace these wonderful pieces of art, they're exciting for a whole new generation of players to collect them.

 Dual Release: Full-Art Lands Available on MTG Arena and Paper